Home

 Women in India have to take a lot of extra precautions when travelling for a number of different reasons.
 Firstly, it is still a very conservative country and many beliefs and traditions heavily contradict western lifestyles.
 Women travelers get a bit of a raw deal because of the two contrasting cultures and our western habits can be perceived as inappropriate and degrading.

-There are a lot more men than women in India and because of the repressed nature of women, most men will have to wait until they are married, until they have any contact with Indian women.
+There are a lot more less women than men in India and because of the repressed nature of women, most men will have to wait until they are married, until they have any contact with Indian women.
 Western influences have changed this a lot in the cities where old belief systems are being freed up.
 The hospitality of Indians in general is second to none but western women have the reputation of having 'loose morals' and for this reason they can be heavily preyed upon by Indian men.

 ● Don't wear revealing clothes anywhere in India except on one or two of the beaches in Goa.
 This might seem a little unfair but you will attract so much unwanted attention and advances.